HCDigitalScholarship/ds-cookbook/visualizations/django-to-d3.md

 	pop = row[3]
 	output += template % (row[0], (row[1]), row[2], row[3], row[4])
 ```
 In short, for each element of rawData, shove that data into the template and then accumulate into the output variable, which we'll return in the next step.
 One trick to this whole process is to remember the order in which you are pulling and placing each field's values; we know the value corresponding to latitute comes first since we append it to rawData first, etc. Be careful to not mix up data values!
+That's why variables lat, lon, name, and pop are declared even though we don't end up actually using them :).

-Simply modify this for loop to fit your data, keeping in mind that the 0th item of each sublist in rawData corresponds to the first data field
+Simply modify this for loop to fit your data, keeping in mind that the 0th item of each sublist in rawData corresponds to the first data field, the 1st to the second, etc.

 ## Step 3: Returning the formatted data (and doing it with each template!)
 Now that we have all of our data in the proper templated format all together in the variable ```output```, the last line of this function should be: